godwokenrises/godwoken-web3/docs/compatibility.md

 #### Result

-Using outdated Ethereum toolchain like `truffle-hdwallet-provider` to send transaction will result in failure.
+Using outdated Ethereum toolchain like `truffle-hdwallet-provider` to send a transaction will result in failure.

 known issue: #238